mirko-pagliai/cakephp-link-scanner/README.md

 ## To do list
 * allow the use of a configuration file for the shell;
+* allow to export results as html and/or xml.

 ## Versioning
 For transparency and insight into our release cycle and to maintain backward